 “Take time to have some fun together every day!
 With today’s hectic schedules, it’s easy to find your marriage at the bottom of the priority list.
 Take a walk [like suggested above] and hold hands (nature calms).
 You can also couple-cook (food fight!), exercise together (dancing maybe?) or just collect a ‘Daily Joke’ to share.
 It doesn’t have to be expensive.
 But if you make the commitment and effort to laugh together as often as possible, it can sweeten your connection.
 It can also cement your relationship for life.”
 (Melodie Tucker)

-And then, here are ten more that Drs Les and Leslie Parrott are sharing with us:
+And then, Drs Les and Leslie Parrott share with these ideas with us:

 Plus, Tom and Debbie Walter of The Romantic Vineyard gives us several more:

 • 13 FALL DATES TO WARM YOUR HEART

 If that’s not enough for you, the following are a whole lot more fall dating ideas.
 Read, adapt and use what works for your marriage:

 Keep in mind, whether it’s fall, or anytime of the year, it’s important to date your mate.
 Spending time together as a married couple is good for you and your spouse to help you grow your marriage.
 And it’s also good for your children:

 “If you are always pushing your spouse aside for time with the children, you may want to consider just what you’re teaching your children.
 By the way you treat your spouse, are you modeling for your children how you hope they will treat their future spouses?
 Probably not.
 Spending time with your spouse not only draws the two of you closer together, but it also teaches your children that the marital relationship has to be our number one human relationship.”
 (Dr. Debbie L. Cherry, from the book, “Child-Proofing Your Marriage”)